alephdata/followthemoney-compare/README.md

 ## Installation

 Installation is done through pipy.
 To install the minimal dependencies for model evaluation, run

 ```
 $ pip install followthemoney-compare
 ```

 If you intend to train a model or do any model development, you should install the development dependencies as well,

 ```
 $ pip install followthemoney-compare[dev]
 ```

+In addition, a Dockerfile is provided (which defaults to a minimal followthemoney-compare installation) to simplify system dependencies.

 ## Pre-built models

 Pre-built models and word frequency objects are available on OCCRP's public data site.
 The URLs are:

 - https://public.data.occrp.org/develop/models/word-frequencies/word_frequencies.zip
 - https://public.data.occrp.org/develop/models/xref/glm_bernoulli_2e_wf-v0.4.1.pkl